SoPra-Team-17/Server/README.md

 the university of Ulm.

 ## Installation
-Currently this server can be only installed manually, later on there will be also the option to install it through a docker container.
+This server can be installed manually and through a docker container.

 ### Manual Installation